Drywall Calculator

 • Buy in bulk — most home improvement stores offer 10–15% discounts on full unit quantities (usually 50+ sheets).
 For whole-house projects, always ask for a bulk price.

-• Choose the right length — 4×12 ft sheets reduce the number of butt joints on 9 ft walls (one sheet floor to ceiling with a cut-off).
+• Choose 4×12 for 9 ft walls — one sheet covers floor to near-ceiling height with less cutting and fewer seams.
 Fewer joints = less taping and mudding work.

 • Use moisture-resistant in all wet areas — bathrooms, laundry rooms, and basements.
-Never use standard drywall near water even temporarily.
+Never use standard drywall near water.

 • Check for damage on delivery — drywall corners break easily.
 Inspect every sheet before accepting delivery and refuse visibly damaged boards.